 While we continue to move forward on Antbot Mk2 development, we have another customer submission for everyone.
 This time by Keith Wagar, from Facebook (no references provided), he has sent us some nice photos of a wood burning project he has been doing using the L-Cheapo mk7 laser.
-The burn was done on 25% power, 2000mm/min, onto laminated boards.
-While the submission did not include the type of wood used, our own experience is that these settings are a good starting point for most woods, though softer woods such as pine may require more speed or less power.

 Our founder, Matteo Borri, was recently interviewed on Italian television station Kre@TV regarding both their contributions to space exploration, as well as the charitable efforts Robots Everywhere made towards helping COVID19 relief in the Verbania region of Italy.
 We'd just like to share the video of this interview with our Italian-speaking audience, so they might enjoy it.

 2021 brought a lot of setbacks to the Land Raider.
 Paint shortages, a long winter, and the struggles of the pandemic turned a few weeks of painting time into six months of waiting.
 Finally, however, it is here, and it is impressive.

 The Last Solar Ebike was stolen back in February, and we decided to make a few improvements on the next version.
 With a flash of inspiration towards simplicity, a purely analog solar bicycle was born.
 It uses no ICs or microcontrollers of any kind, only 5 MOSFETs, a transistor, and passive components.
 We've included a schematic at the end, for everyone interested.